Daniel, Esther, & Isaiah

 F. Encouragement

 This gives encouragement.
 How does it give encouragement?
-If you were in a situation, it is rotten all the time, you are oppressed, your faith is crushed, because you are a believer you are persecuted, that is not easy.
-Many people live in those situations yet today.
+It is not easy to be in a situation that is rotten because you are a believer.
+Many people live in those situations today with their faith crushed and living in oppression.
 A lot of the world just looks at the freedom we have to be religious in any way we want and is amazed by it.
 That is not their experience; they have never known that.
-So, if you know that what you believe is true and that God is unveiling how it will all come to fruition so that your faith is rightly placed, that is very encouraging.
+So if you know that what you believe is true and that God is unveiling how it will all come to fruition so that your faith is rightly placed, that is very encouraging.
 If you know that the nations now oppressing you will one day be eliminated, that is very encouraging.
 So it does encourage you in hard times.

-There is often a prophet-angel dialogue or a prophet-God dialogue because what happens is, you get a kind of a progressive unveiling in apocalyptic literature.
+There is often a prophet-angel dialogue or a prophet-God dialogue because what happens is a progressive unveiling in apocalyptic literature.
 The prophet sees something, a scene God lets him see, a vision or whatever, and he says, “What does this mean?” and it gets explained.
 You will see that question and answer format all over the place in these kinds of books.

 It is true; it is just that it was not generally known.
 You get in on it if you are the prophet and your job is to convey it to others.
 This gives certainty for the elect.
 If they know they are going to win, it is nice; it is good to have that encouragement.
-That is important to know that, if you are God’s chosen people because of your faith in him, then there is no doubt about the outcome.
-I list four of the major Old Testament books, because Joel has the fewest of these characteristics, and then the Book of Revelation, which is loaded with them.
+That is important to know that if you are God’s chosen people based on your faith in him, then there is no doubt about the outcome.
+I list four of the major Old Testament books because Joel has the fewest of these characteristics and then the Book of Revelation which is loaded with them.
 The apocalyptic can be in one part or the other.
-Daniel is a bifid book; in Daniel the apocalyptic comes at the end.
-Zachariah is a bifid book; in Zachariah the apocalyptic comes at the beginning.
+Daniel is a bifid book, in Daniel the apocalyptic comes at the end.
+Zachariah is a bifid book, in Zachariah the apocalyptic comes at the beginning.
 There is no special thing in the way it has to be located, just be aware that it can be in either place.
-I know Daniel is a rich book and that is a quick look at Daniel but that is the look I want us to have.

 IV.
 Overview of Esther

-Esther is a book that I think gets misunderstood a lot.
+Esther is a book that gets misunderstood a lot.

 A. Content